codepath/opencyber-steganography-lab/README.md

 ### Provided Tools

+In Parts 1-2, you will use the popular tool Cyberchef.

-In the provided Docker container, you will find all the necessary tools and dependencies pre-installed.
+In Part 3, in the provided Docker container, you will find all the necessary tools and dependencies pre-installed.
 This includes:

 - `bash` - A Unix shell and command language (this is how you will interact with the container)
 - `exiftool` - A tool for reading and writing metadata in image files